wireless-broadband-alliance/captive-behavior/_site/device-form.md

             "title": "Device Operating System",
             "enum": [ "--","iOS", "iPadOS", "Android", "Windows", "macOS", "Linux", "Other" ] },
-        "DeviceOperatingSystemVersion":
+        "DeviceOperatingSystemMajorVersion":
         {
             "type": "string",
+            "title": "Device Operating System Major Version",
+            "description":"The numbered operating system major version of the OS selected above, e.g. '13' for iOS13, or '10' for Windows 10.
+Please use the number rather than the name, e.g. '10.15' instead of 'macOS Catalina'."
+        },
+        "DeviceOperatingSystemMinorVersion":
+        {
+            "type": "string",
             "title": "Device Operating System Version",
-            "description":"The numbered operating system version of the OS selected above, e.g. '13' for iOS13, or '10' for Windows 10.
-Please use the number rather than the name, e.g. '10.15' insead of 'macOS Catalina'."
+            "description":"The numbered operating system minor version of the OS selected above, e.g. '13.5' for iOS13, or '10.0' for Windows 10.
+Please use the number rather than the name, e.g. '10.15.1' instead of 'macOS Catalina'."
         },
         "DeviceType":
         {
             "type": "string",